apache/incubator-retired-provisionr/README.md

 Supported cloud providers
 -------------------------

-We are working on making all this run as expected on [Amazon EC2](http://aws.amazon.com/ec2/) & [CloudStack](http://incubator.apache.org/cloudstack/)
+We are working on making all this run as expected on [Amazon EC2](http://aws.amazon.com/ec2/) (as a reference implementation) & [CloudStack](http://incubator.apache.org/cloudstack/)

 How to create a distribution?
 -----------------------------